lcnetdev/scriptshifter/README.md

 ## Command-line interface

 Various Scriptshifter commands can be accessed via the shell command `sscli`.
-Note: at the moment only `sscli admin init-db` is available.
-More commands will be made avaliable on an as-needed basis.
+At the moment only a few essential admin and testing tools are available.
+More commands can be made avaliable on an as-needed basis.

 Help menu: